Hand of Abraham’s Daughters – $30

-I smudge all the time; I like the idea of this natural clearing process, and the reset that happens in my mind, emotions, and spirit, and the smell of the smoldering sage.
+I smudge all the time; I like the idea of this natural clearing process, the reset that happens in my mind, emotions, and spirit, and the wild and wafting smell of the smoldering sage.
 The following information is taken from The Chopra Center website, and I have found it very helpful:

 If you’re feeling stuck, negative, sluggish, or even downright depressed, it may be due to some stagnant energy in your field.
 Your field can include your emotional, energetic, mental, spiritual or physical body, and your environment—whether it’s your home, office, or other physical space.
 Stagnant or negative energy can have extremely detrimental effects on your mental and physical state and is even believed to manifest into things like a lack of happiness and success as well as pain and disease.